Images © Arup / F2K

 For nearly every project, design, engineering and supply chains are reinvented from scratch.

-This leads to fragmented processes, long planning cycles, cost uncertainty and significant waste of time and material.
+This leads to fragmented processes, long planning cycles, cost uncertainty and significant waste of time, money and material.

 While industries such as automotive, aerospace or electronics rely on system architectures and product platforms, buildings are still typically conceived as isolated projects.